ci4rail/velog/README.md

-# mvb-can-logger
+# velog
-Application to record MVB and CAN Data on disk
+Application to log vehicle data to disk.

+Currently, supports MVB and CAN.